jrmanes/docker_tools/nginx/basic_auth/README.md

 ## How to use it?

-You need to have installed `docker-compsoe` and execute the following command.
+You need to have installed `docker-compose` and execute the following command.

 ```bash
 docker-compose up -d